masesgroup/JCOReflector/README.md

 The project is at its first stages.
 A graphical UI helps to manages reflection and all other operations to finally build JARs.
 JCOReflector uses templates so it is not necessary to manually manages the output.
-The reflector executable, available for both Framework and CoreCLR, is limited in the following features:
+The reflector executables, available for both Framework and CoreCLR, is limited in the following features:

 ### Implemented in the reflector